Foreign Language Requirement

 - North Park does not award academic credit for testing out of the 1010/1020 level of any language.

 - Students majoring in a language, international business, or global studies may be eligible to receive academic credit for language proficiency beyond the 1020 level, and will be charged a fee per credit hour granted as well as a posting fee for these academic credits.
-Contact Student Enrichment Services and Support for further information.
+Contact Student Engagement for further information.